 \section{Conclusions}

-Using a simple single-particle decomposition, the microscopic structure and (direct) decay of the GMR in some spherical nuclei has been studied.
-The GMR strength was obtained by two techniques: $(i)$ from the real-time small amplitude monopole response and $(ii)$ from the spectra of emitted nucleons.
-In $(ii)$, each microscopic contribution has to be shifted by the single-particle energy of the hole state.
+Using a simple single-particle decomposition, the microscopic structure and (direct) decay of the GMR in some spherical nuclei has been studied in the harmonic picture using TDHF calculations.
+The GMR strength is usually obtained, in TDHF, using the Fourier analysis of the real-time small amplitude monopole response.
+We showed that, assuming that 2p2h and higher order configurations do not contribute significantly to the strength function, it can be also approximately reconstructed by shifting the energy spectra of emitted nucleons by their corresponding initial hole single-particle energy.

-Although both techniques lead to almost identical monopole strengths, their microscopic structure (i.e., their decomposition onto the single-particle quantum numbers $l$ and $j$) may be very different.
+On this ground, we studied the microscopic structure of the GMR strengths obtained by these two techniques (standard real-time response and reconstruction from emitted nucleons), by decomposing it onto the single-particle quantum numbers $l$ and $j$.
+Although both techniques lead to almost identical monopole strengths, their microscopic structure may be very different.
 This is understood by the fact that, although GMR energies are usually above the nucleon emission thresholds, only part of the particle-hole states lie in the continuum.
 Those which are bound are coupled to unbound states via the RPA residual interaction which is responsible for the collectivity of the vibration.
 This is illustrated, e.g., in monopole spectra of neutron-rich tin isotopes: although both protons and neutrons contribute to the monopole vibration, only neutrons can be emitted because protons are more bound and have to overcome the Coulomb barrier.